Electronic certification (E-cert)

 - track the market eligibility and status of food products from the time they are produced until they are exported

 - approve and print export certificates.

 Most food products exported from New Zealand must be accompanied by an approved export certificate.
-Export certification is supported by the MPI verification regime, which confirms the compliance of products and premises with New Zealand's and destination country requirements.
+Export certification is supported by MPI verification, which confirms the compliance of products and premises with New Zealand's and destination country requirements.
 An approved export certificate is provided to the appropriate border agency of the destination country – in either electronic and/or paper form – to facilitate border clearance into that country.

-- significantly reduce the risk of errors
+- significantly reduces the risk of errors

 Getting help with E-cert and export requirements

 The regulatory requirements you need to meet to prepare your products for export depend on the type of product and the destination market.
 Learn about the export requirements for different food sectors: